 A Style All Its Own

 Basque cuisine is fresh, vibrant, imaginative and full of seafood.
-With the Bay of Biscay at its doorstep, the region’s fisherman have long since brought home an abundance of gastronomic treasures including salt cod and the succulent hake; while the farmers of the Erbo valley have produced an envious bounty of vegetables, beans, cheeses and meats.
+With the Bay of Biscay at its doorstep, the region’s fisherman have long since brought home an abundance of gastronomic treasures including salt cod and the succulent hake; while the farmers of the Erbo Valley have produced an envious bounty of vegetables, beans, cheeses and meats.

 But while there is something to be said for tradition, the Basques are also renowned for their innovative, modern cooking techniques which emerged in the 1970s.
 This style blends French technique with Basque preparation, combines flavors, uses new ingredients and showcases creativity.
-In short, Basque Country is a treat for the senses, and we haven’t even touched on the wine!
+In short, Basque Country is a treat for the senses, and we haven’t even touched on the wine yet!

 Txakoli has three denominaciones de origen (DOs) including Txakoli de Getaria, Txakoli de Bizkaia and Txakoli de Álava.

 It’s a light white wine, low in alcohol and high in acidity.
-Slightly sparkling, the wine is served cold and is the perfect match to Basque cuisines including seafood, local cheese, pintxos and even rare or cured meats.
-It’s an intensely dry wine derived from vineyards sitting above sea-level along the coast of the region.
+Slightly sparkling, the wine is served cold and is the perfect match to Basque cuisines including seafood, local cheese, pintxos, and even rare or cured meats.
+It’s an intensely dry wine derived from vineyards sitting above sea level along the coast of the region.

-Nearly 3.5 million bottles are produced yearly, and most remain in the region with only a small portion available for export – which is not due to lack of demand outside of the region, but the result of its local popularity.
+Nearly 3.5 million bottles are produced yearly, and most remain in the region with only a small portion available for export – which is not due to a lack of demand outside of the region, but the result of its local popularity.
 A meal without a bottle, or two, of Txakoli in this region is a rarity – in other words, perfection.

-While Basque Country can be recommended for its culinary and wine delectables alone, there are a few other must-see’s for the region:
+While Basque Country can be recommended for its culinary and wine delectables alone, there are a few other must-sees for the region:

 - Museo de Guggenheim in Bilbao – designed by architect, Frank O. Gehry, the building itself is an artistic marvel.
 It features numerous permanent and rotating art exhibits.

-- Getaria – visit the dramatic coastline, a 14th century church and any number of renowned cafes
+- Getaria – visit the dramatic coastline, a 14th-century church, and any number of renowned cafes.

 - San Sebastián – the jazz festival is held in July and the film festival in late September.
-Visit the La Brecha food market or a make dinner reservations at Restaurante Arzak.
+Visit the La Brecha food market or make dinner reservations at Restaurante Arzak.
 And don’t forget to check out the beaches!

 Still not convinced on why a Basque Country tour trek is a worthy goal, consider the words of a man that has drank and dined the world over: